Ben-Bezuidenhout/alx-system_engineering-devops/0x02-shell_redirections/README.md

 3. SUCCESSFULLY wrote script to display the content of the /etc/passwd file
 4. tried to write script still trying
 5. SUCCESSFULLY wrote script to print last 10 lines of /etc/passwd
+6. SUCCESSFULLY wrote script to print first 10 lines of /etc/passwd